-Most of our stockholders hold their shares as a beneficial owner through a broker or other nominee rather than directly in their own name.
+Most of our stockholders hold their shares as a beneficial owner through a broker or other nominee rather than directly in their own name on the records of our transfer agent.
 There are distinctions between shares held of record and those owned beneficially, which are highlighted below.

-- Stockholder of Record If you hold stock that is registered directly in your name on the records of Artisan Partners Asset Management maintained by its transfer agent, American Stock Transfer & Trust Company, LLC, you are a stockholder of record.
-As a stockholder of record, AST will mail you the Notice of Internet Availability of Proxy Materials described above. - Beneficial Owner If you hold stock indirectly through a broker, bank or similar institution, you are considered a beneficial owner of shares held in street name.
-As a beneficial owner of shares held in street name, the Notice will be sent to you by the bank, broker or institution through which you hold your shares.
+- Stockholder of Record If you hold stock that is registered directly in your name on the records of our transfer agent, American Stock Transfer & Trust Company, LLC, you are a stockholder of record.
+As a stockholder of record, AST will mail you the notice described above. - Beneficial Owner If you hold stock in an account through a broker, bank or similar institution, you are considered a beneficial owner of shares held in street name.
+As a beneficial owner of shares held in street name, the notice will be sent to you by the bank, broker or institution through which you hold your shares.